5 Tips Planning Your Winter Holiday Trip to Iceland

 Reasons Why You Must Visit Iceland During Mid Winter

 You might have thought the weather of Iceland in winter would be nothing other than snow.
 Colorless!
 But, no. You could get a bit of both.
 Surprisingly you often feel the warmth out of nowhere.
-The people in Iceland also have a saying where if you are not so pleased with the weather.
-Wait for 5 minutes, everything will change.
+The people in Iceland also have a saying that if you are not pleased with the weather just wait for 5 minutes, and everything will change.
 That’s how unpredictable the climate of Iceland is in winter.

-Clothing Tips: Obviously, you should pack some warm and waterproof clothes, winter jackets.
+Clothing Tips: Obviously, you should pack some warm and waterproof clothes, and winter jackets.
 Don’t forget to take waterproof shoes or boots.
-For the windstorms and Iceland’s weather, it would be better if you carry a balaclava.
-Add a swimsuit, waterproof glove, and polarized sunglasses.
+If you are going hiking, wear a warm hat, thick gloves, and if you are going glacier hiking, you might want to wear polarized sunglasses.

 Iceland Travel Tip: During winter, not all roads in Iceland will be accessible.
-So, don’t be upset if you get restricted from traveling in some for the road trips you planned.
-Most importantly, make sure you avoid the Highlands, F Roads, and H Roads to avoid tripping or accidents.
+So, don’t be upset if you get restricted from traveling on some of the road trips you planned.
+Most importantly, make sure you avoid the Highlands, F Roads, and H Roads to avoid tripping or accidents.** **

 Don’t give up on the Northern lights!